Voting Systems in WA

 If, after that exclusion, no candidate has obtained an absolute majority of formal votes, the next remaining candidate with the fewest votes is excluded and all of his or her votes (second preferences and those received from the previously excluded candidate) are distributed to the remaining candidates.

 The process is continued until one candidate is elected by obtaining an absolute majority of formal votes.
 The absolute majority is calculated excluding informal and exhausted votes.
-To see a diagram explaining the steps involved in this process click

-Voting system for the Legislative Council
+Changes to Voting in the Legislative Council

-Subsequently, if the quota is not reached the candidate with the least number of votes is excluded and their votes redistributed according to the second preference shown.
-This process continues until a candidate reaches a quota.
+If the quota is not reached the candidate with the least number of votes is excluded and their votes redistributed according to the second preference shown on the ballot paper by the elector.

 Filling vacancies in the Legislative Council